The Truth About Hotel Overbooking—and What to Do If It Happens to You

 Why do hotels oversell rooms?

+While it sounds counterintuitive, overbooking is typically conservative and data-driven and the vast majority of hotel guests never experience an issue.
 The simple reason: Not every guest shows up.
 Between late cancellations, no-shows, and early checkouts, a hotel’s reservation log rarely reflects actual occupancy.
 To stay profitable and keep rooms filled, hotels routinely overbook by a calculated margin—much like airlines do with flights.

 By analyzing historical booking data, seasonal trends, and location-specific factors, hotels can estimate how many guests are likely to cancel or not show up on a given date.
 They then oversell just enough to hedge their bets—ideally without inconveniencing guests.